-Adverse economic and industry conditions could have a negative impact on our business countries could affect consumer spending habits by decreasing the overall demand for home furnishings.
+Adverse economic and industry conditions could have a negative impact on our business

+The furniture industry is particularly sensitive to cyclical variations in the general economy and to uncertainty regarding future economic prospects of the countries in which we export or sell to.
+Economic downturns in these countries could affect consumer spending habits by decreasing the overall demand for home furnishings.
 Changes in interest rates, consumer confidence, new housing starts, existing home sales, the availability of consumer credit and broader national or geopolitical factors have particularly significant effects on our business.